MrApk/Apk-Voice-Assistant/README.md

 You can change the owner name or bot name in the code by modifying the `owner` and `botname` parameters in the `url` variable in the `answer` function.
 By default, the owner name is set to `apk000` and the bot name is set to `APK`.

+## Updates 🚀

+### Version 2.0

+- Added functionality to search and summarize information from Wikipedia based on user input.
+- Improved speech recognition to provide better feedback when recognizing user input.
+- Added the ability to respond with the current time when the user asks for it.
+- Improved the `answer` function to use the `owner` parameter to customize the chatbot owner's name.

+To update the owner name or bot name, modify the `owner` parameter in the `url` variable in the `answer` function.

 Example:
 ```python
 url = f"https://api.popcat.xyz/chatbot?msg={q}&owner=new_owner_name&botname=new_bot_name"